cheil/IsoME.jl/docs/src/bestPractices.md

     EliashbergSolver(inp)
     ```

-But the most convenient way to do this is just by overwriting the whole instance
+But the most convenient and recommended way to do this is just by overwriting the whole instance

 !!! tip "Recommended"
     ```julia